qcrit/NHB-2018-OEstylometry/README.md

 ## Part 4: Meter and nominal compounds

-There is a separate readme in the appropriate sub-directory (meter_and_compounds) that describes how reproduce the analyses involving Old English meter and nominal compound frequencies.
+There is a separate readme in the appropriate sub-directory (meter_and_compounds) that describes how to reproduce the analyses involving Old English meter and nominal compound frequencies.